-Wheaton College seeks to fill an anticipated new tenure track position of assistant professor in engineering for the fall 2015 semester.
+Wheaton College seeks to fill a new tenure track position of assistant professor in engineering for the fall 2016 semester.

 Wheaton's "3-2", or dual-degree engineering program, begun in 1969, has grown from a pre-engineering program and now includes a growing list of engineering courses in the catalog.